QianrXU/Study-Planner/README.md

 ### Making updates to or exchanging the .csv files
 Any changes that are made to the .csv files must follow a certain ruleset.
 If exchanging any of the .csv files, it is important they are exported from CAIDi the same way as they were when we were initially handed the data.

-**Changing the year that courses are filtered by**
+**Changing the year from 2022**

-In the *routes.py* file, there is a line that reads: `selectedYear = 2022`.
+* In the *routes.py* file, there is a line that reads: `selectedYear = 2022`.
 Changing the year and saving the file will filter the data in *Json-export.csv*, i.e., course data, to only hold data for the selected year.
+* In *3grid-createstudyplan.html*, there is a variable: `notavailableinyear`, that contains the content `Not available 2022`.
+This variable is used to provide the correct class names to units in the 'select units' pane.
+Change the year to correspond with the year in the `selectedYear` variable.

 **Other reflections**